Kak trevozhen etot put

 The album contains studio recordings from 1980–1981; the second disc of the album contains several live recordings from 1981 from one of the solo concerts of Pugacheva's program "Monologues of a singer".

 There was also an export version of the album called How Disturbing Is This Way for distribution abroad.
-In Czechoslovakia album was released in 1984 by the name Dávná Píseň.
+In Czechoslovakia the album was released in 1984 by the name Dávná Píseň.

 Background

 In August 1980, Pugacheva began shooting in the lead role in the film Recital, but was subsequently suspended from work and did not tour in the USSR for several months.
 In November–December 1980, she toured Czechoslovakia (as part of the programme "Days of culture of the USSR in Czechoslovakia") and in the cities of Germany.
 In Cologne, Pugacheva participated in the WDR radio concert as part of the international music festival.
 In December 1980, for the first time since the September incident with Recital Pugacheva performed in the USSR — in the Moscow variety Theater, she gave a series of concerts "Alla Pugacheva Theater".

 Preparation for filming in the film "Recital" and for concerts for guests of the "Olympics-80", as a result — infrequent tours and rare appearances of Pugacheva on Central television in 1980 affected her popularity.
 In 1980, there were almost no new hits.
 The songs "Moskovsky romans", "Ukhodya - ukhodi", "Kogda ya ujdu", "Kak trevozhen etot put" did not gain much popularity among listeners.
 And only one song became the most popular - "Uletaj, tucha", by the then unknown composer Viktor Reznikov.
 For this reason, for the first time in 4 years, Pugacheva did not become a winner of the all-Union festival "Pesnya goda".
 In General, 1980 was a difficult and crucial year in the singer's creative and personal life, separating the period of the 1970s and 1980s.